scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 #### Project Notes & Planning
 -----------------------------------------------------------------------------------------

+### 05. 15.
+2024
+@1515 skeleton created for <FullList>

+****Next Tasks
+		- create post with multiple images, then add it to Bookmarks
+		- add menuBar to <Macros> page for collections, add exitButton for tags
+		- fix issue with getting posts for tags, issue at /backEnd/routes/groups.js:177

 ### 05. 14.
 2024
 @2245 Need to test privacy concerning posts with privacyToggleable On and Half in <Macros>
 			tags page